norheim/pextant/docs/API-documentation.rst

 	:param environmental_model: An EnvironmentalModel object representing the map
 	:param exploration_objectives: A list of ActivityPoint objects representing, in order, the waypoints

+.. py:method:: aStarSearch(start, end, optimize_on)

+	Returns a path through the start node and the end node using the A* search algorithm.

+	:param start: An ActivityPoint object, and the starting point of the search.
+	:param end: Also an ActivityPoint object
+	:param optimize_on: A string denoting what factor to optimize on, such as "Energy" or "Time"

+.. py:method:: fieldDStarSearch(start, end, optimize_on, numTestPoints = 10)

+	Returns a path through the start node and the end node using the Field D* algorithm.
+	Longer processing time than A*, but allows for more than the 8 cardinal directions, resulting in more "fluid" paths.

+	:param start: An ActivityPoint object, and the starting point of the search.
+	:param end: Also an ActivityPoint object
+	:param optimize_on: A string denoting what factor to optimize on, such as "Energy" or "Time"
+	:param int numTestPoints: A number used in the costFunction calculations.
+Higher values will involve more accuracy but increased time.

 .. py:method:: completePath(optimize_on)

 	Returns a path through all of the ActivityPoint objects in exploration_objectives in order.
 The path takes the form of a long list of row/column tuples.
+Currently runs with the A* search algorithm.

 	:param optimize_on: Determine what factor to optimize on (can be "Energy", "Time", or "Distance")

 .. py:method:: toJSON(optimize_on)

 	Same as above, but instead returns a list in a JSON-style format.
 I tried to mimic the style of the JSON files that were used in xGDS.
+No longer exists in version 1.2.0

 .. py:method:: analysePath(path, factor = "Energy")

-	Provides a lot of information about a particular path, depending on what factor is set to.
+	Provides a information about a particular path, depending on what factor is set to.

 	:param path: A path like the one returned by completePath
 	:param factor: Determines what to analyse.
 Currently can be set to "Energy", "Time", "Distance",